As an Amazon Associate I earn from qualifying purchases.

 While many of those early deals are gone, thankfully, so are the majority of the scams.

-eBay has worked hard to clean up their platform and make it a safe place for both buyers and sellers.
+eBay has worked hard to clean up its platform and make it a safe place for both buyers and sellers.

 Unfortunately, some eBay scams are still alive and well.
 It’s also possible to have a terrible experience on eBay just because the buyer or seller you’re dealing with is inept.